 A patient in remission is indistinguishable from a completely cancer-free patient.
 The lymph nodes will go down to normal size and if there were any signs of illness related to the cancer, these should resolve.
-There is approximately a 75% chance of achieving remission is pretty good with most protocols: 50-80% depending on the protocol selected.
+The chance of achieving remission is pretty good with most protocols: 50-80% depending on the protocol selected.
 The real differences in protocols concern how long the remission is likely to last.
 Obviously there are patient factors in play that influence this - see above).

 HOW WILL I KNOW WHEN WE HAVE LOST REMISSION?

 The most obvious sign will be that the lymph node enlargement has returned.
 This means that the cancer is now resistant to the drugs being used and new drugs must be chosen.
 (Seeking a second remission after the first remission has been lost is called "rescue.")

 HOW LONG WILL MY DOG HAVE QUALITY LIFE ON CHEMOTHERAPY?

 This depends on what protocol you choose and there are many.
 The chance of achieving remission is pretty good with most protocols: 50-80% depending on the protocol selected.
 The real differences in protocols concern how long the remission is likely to last.
 There are also many factors that influence how an individual will do relative to the “average” response.
 Important parameters to note when reviewing a protocol are: 1) the “disease-free interval” (i.e. how long the patient is free from illness) 2) survival time 3) typical duration of remission 4) expense 5) scheduling.